laninsky/project_logs/README.md

 # project_logs
-Log of analyses conducted for various projects
+This repository contains a record of analyses run for various projects